pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-list.md

 : The server- or site-relative URL of the folder from which to retrieve files

 `--fields [fields]`
 : Comma-separated list of fields to retrieve.
-Will retrieve all fields if not specified and json output is requested
+Will retrieve all fields if not specified.

 `--filter [filter]`
 : OData filter to use to query the list of items with